bigomics/omicsplayground/docs/methods.rst

 ---------------------------

-Statistical testing of differential enrichment of genesets was performed using an aggregation of three statistical methods: fGSEA (Korotkevich 2019), Camera (Wu 2012) and GSVA/limma (Hanzelmann 2013, Ritchie 2015).
+Statistical testing of differential enrichment of genesets was performed using an aggregation of multiple statistical methods:
+Fisher's exact test, fGSEA (Korotkevich 2019), Camera (Wu 2012) and GSVA/limma (Hanzelmann 2013, Ritchie 2015).
 The maximum q-value of the selected methods was taken as aggregate meta.q value, which corresponds to taking the intersection of significant genes from all tests.
+As each method uses different estimation parameters (NES for GSEA, odd-ratio for fisher, etc.) for the effect size, for consistency, we took the average log fold-change of the genes in the geneset as sentinel value.
 We used more than 50000 genesets from various public databases including: MSigDB (Subramanian 2005; Liberzon 2015), Gene Ontology (Ashburner 2000), and Kyoto Encyclopedia of Genes and Genomes (KEGG) (Kanehisa 2000).

 Graph-weighted GO analysis.
 The enrichment score of a GO term was